meirdev/csv-inserter/README.md

 `csv-inserter` is a lightweight ingestion daemon that automatically inserts CSV files into ClickHouse.

-Instead of manually running `clickhouse-client` for every CSV file and opening a new connection each time, `csv-inserter` lets you build a simple, reliable pipeline:
+Instead of manually running `clickhouse-client` for every CSV file and opening a new connection each time, `csv-inserter` lets you build a simple, reliable pipeline.

-> Drop a CSV file into a directory → it gets inserted into ClickHouse automatically.

 ## Example Workflow